netdata/netdata/collectors/statsd.plugin/README.md

 If you have thousands of metrics, each with its own private chart, you may notice that your web browser becomes slow when you view the Netdata dashboard (this is a web browser issue we need to address at the Netdata UI).
 So, Netdata has a protection to stop creating charts when `max private charts allowed = 200` (soft limit) is reached.

 The metrics above this soft limit are still processed by Netdata and will be available to be sent to backend time-series databases, up to `max private charts hard limit = 1000`.
-So, between 200 and 1000 charts, Netdata will still generate charts, but they will automatically be created with `memory mode = none` (netdata will not maintain a database for them).
+So, between 200 and 1000 charts, Netdata will still generate charts, but they will automatically be created with `memory mode = none` (Netdata will not maintain a database for them).
 These metrics will be sent to backend time series databases, if the backend configuration is set to `as collected`.

 Metrics above the hard limit are still collected, but they can only be used in synthetic charts (once a metric is added to chart, it will be sent to backend servers too).